-It doesn't matter how the recovery is termed, allocated, or apportioned or whether any amount is specifically included or excluded as a medical expense.
+It depends motion how the receiver is termed allocated, as apparticulation It doesn't matter how the recovery is termed, allocated, or apportioned or whether any amount is specifically included or excluded as a medical expense.
 Recoveries may also include recovery for pain and suffering, non-economic damages, or general damages.
 This also includes any amount put into a trust or constructive trust set up by or for you or your family, beneficiaries, or estate as a result of your injury.
 Reimbursement Amount The amount of benefits paid by the plan for your injury that you must pay back to the plan out of any recovery per the terms of this section.
 Responsible Third Party A third party that is or may be responsible under the law ("liable") to pay you back for your injury.
 Third Party A person; corporation; association; government; insurance coverage, including uninsured/underinsured motorist (UM/UIM), personal umbrella coverage, personal injury protection (PIP) insurance, medical payments coverage from any source, or workers' compensation coverage.
 The third party may not be the actual party who caused the injury and may include an insurer.
 You In this section, "you" includes any lawyer, guardian, or other representative that is acting on your behalf or on the behalf of your estate in pursuing a repayment from responsible third parties.